Children's Services Act 1996 (review)

 - Refusing to cancel a prohibition notice

-You can also apply to VCAT to review other decisions made under the Act.
-You should refer to the Children's Services Regulations 2020.
+You can also apply to VCAT to review decisions made by the Secretary under the Children's Services Regulations 2020.

 Cases we can't help with